 3. Read Dirty Genes by Dr. Ben Lynch.
 This book will provide you with a general diet and lifestyle plan to address genetic variance issues, and specific instructions for addressing the most common and impactful SNPs: MTHRFR, COMT, DAO, MAOA, GST/GPX, NOS3, and PEMT.

 4. Choose your diet to address genetic issues and supplement to assist your body in functioning despite your genetic makeup.
 I recommend two steps here.
 First, begin with the list of recommendations for the above SNPs in the book by Dr. Lynch.
 If you have variances not addressed by the book, you also can hire a nutritionist who is knowledgeable about genetics (“functional nutritionist”) to help you develop a diet and supplement plan that addresses these underlying variance issues.
-I recommend a one hour consultation with Sarah Morgan who can help you understand your variances and suggest appropriate supplementation.
-Sarah helped me select some supplements that have changed my life, with my daily energy, mood and brain function significantly enhanced by changes in supplements and diet.
-A similar service is available here.
+I recommend an integrated medicine consultation to help you understand your variances and suggest appropriate supplementation.
+A service is available here.
 For example, I have struggled all of my life with a severe type of indigestion that creates a choking sensation when I eat stringy meats such as steak or roast.
-I completely eliminated this from my life with a daily probiotic suggested by Sarah.
+I completely eliminated this from my life with a daily probiotic suggested by my nutritionist, The Gene Queen (see Sarah’s very helpful podcast My Gene Queen).

 One note: Be careful about purchasing supplements and vitamins at drug stores or discount stores like Walmart or Target.
 Many of these are a waste of money because they are not manufactured in ways that deliver the nutrition to your body effectively.
 Use a reputable company like SeekingHealth.com or one recommended by your nutritionist.
 I order mine from Seeking Health on a recurring cycle so that I do not have to monitor these purchases regularly.